sourceduty/Business_Automation_Problem/README.md

 ![Business Robot](https://github.com/user-attachments/assets/f653664f-69a6-435b-9c7e-257d4a0f5667)

-> Employing technology to execute recurring tasks or processes in a business.
+> Problematic employment of technology to execute recurring tasks or processes in a business.

 #